learn-co-curriculum/programming-mindset-community-standards-for-posting-issues/README.md

 community if you approach posting issues as a way you can help the project improve rather than a fix you are entitled to.

+- __Leverage the Issues Tab of GitHub.__ Often Google searches will point you back to **CLOSED** status issues that might ask your same question.
+Be sure and appreciate the debugging technique applied so that when you see the solution post you can understand where you might need to make tweaks.
+If someone fixes the same error message by doing something with a library like `foolib-3.5.4`, and on your system, you have `foolib-3.5.5`, you're going to be expected to have made that "tweak" yourself.

+- __Don't Comment on Closed Issues__.
+When you see a closed issue, realize that while the error message might be the same, in the maintainers' minds this is a *new* issue.
+If it is a duplicate, let the maintainers decide that.
+As a professional courtesy, we recommend opening up a new issue and adding in the body: "This might be a repeat of issue #13 (URL)."
+Then you demonstrate that you know not to comment on old issues **and** you did your research.
+By showing this respect the maintainers and community will know you to be an appreciative, thoughtful, community member.

 ## Conclusion

 Out in the open-source community, you will sometimes run into code that could be